tell-k/sphinxjp.themes.revealjs/src/README.txt

 ::

  html_theme_options = {
      # Set the lang attribute of the html tag.
 Defaults to "ja"
      "lang": "ja",

      # The "normal" size of the presentation, aspect ratio will be preserved
      # when the presentation is scaled to fit different resolutions
      "width": 960,
      "height": 700,

      # Factor of the display size that should remain empty around the content
      "margin": 0.1,

      # Bounds for smallest/largest possible scale to apply to content
      "min_scale": 0.2,
      "max_scale": 1.0,

      # Display controls in the bottom right corner
      "controls": True,

      # Display a presentation progress bar
      "progress": True,

      # Push each slide change to the browser history
      "history": True,

      # Enable keyboard shortcuts for navigation
      "keyboard": True,

      # Enable the slide overview mode
      "overview": True,

      # Vertical centring of slides
      "center": True,

      # Enables touch navigation on devices with touch input
      "touch": True,

      # Loop the presentation
      "loop": False,

      # Change the presentation direction to be RTL
      "rtl": False,

      # Turns fragments on and off globally
      "fragments": True,

      # Number of milliseconds between automatically proceeding to the
      # next slide, disabled when set to 0, this value can be overwritten
      # by using a data-autoslide attribute on your slides
      "auto_slide": 0,

      # Enable slide navigation via mouse wheel
      "mouse_wheel": False,

      # Apply a 3D roll to links on hover
      "rolling_links": True,

      # Opens links in an iframe preview overlay
      "preview_links": False,

-   # Theme (default/blood/beige/moon/night/serif/simple/sky/solarized)
+     # Theme (black/white/league/beige/sky/night/serif/simple/solarized)
-   "theme": "blood",
+     "theme": "black",

-   # Transition style (default/cube/page/concave/zoom/linear/fade/none)
+     # Transition style (default(=convex)/none/fade/slide/concave/zoom)
      "transition": "default",

      # Transition speed (default/fast/slow)
      "transition_speed": "default",

-   # Transition style for full page slide backgrounds (default/linear)
+     # Transition style for full page slide backgrounds (default(=convex)/none/fade/slide/concave/zoom)
      "background_transition": "default",

      # Display the page number of the current slide
      "slide_number": False,

      # Flags if the presentation is running in an embedded mode,
      # i.e. contained within a limited portion of the screen
      "embedded": False,

      # Stop auto-sliding after user input
      "auto_slide_stoppable": True,

      # Hides the address bar on mobile devices
      "hide_address_bar": True,

      # Parallax background image
      # CSS syntax, e.g. "a.jpg"
-   "parallax_background_image": 'a.jpg',
+     #"parallax_background_image": '_static/bg.jpg',

      # Parallax background size
      # CSS syntax, e.g. "3000px 2000px"
-   "parallax_background_size": '3000px 2000px',
+     #"parallax_background_size": '2000px 900px',

-   # Focuses body when page changes visibility to ensure keyboard shortcuts work
+     # Focuses body when page changes visibility
+     # to ensure keyboard shortcuts work
      "focus_body_on_page_visibility_change": True,

      # Number of slides away from the current that are visible
      "view_distance": 3,

-   # Enable plguin javascript for reveal.js
-   "plugin_list": [
-     "_static/plugin/leap/leap.js",
-     "_static/plugin/multiplex/master.js",
-     "_static/plugin/search/search.js",
-     "_static/plugin/remotes/remotes.js"
-     "_static/plugin/notes-server/client.js",
-   ],

  }

 Multiplexing
 --------------------